grpc/proposal/A39-xds-http-filters.md

   for its top-level config and its override config).
 In addition, validation will fail if a terminal filter is not the last filter in the chain or if a non-terminal filter is the last filter in the chain.
+  (Note that the only currently supported terminal filter is the [router filter](#the-router-filter).)
 Any validation error will cause the Listener resource to be NACKed.

 #### Filter Config Overrides